-For a little history on this subject, between 1971 and 1986 North Alabama Railroad Museum sponsored train rides all over north Alabama for school groups in cooperation with Southern Railway (now Norfolk Southern).
+For a little history on this subject, between 1971 and 1986 the North Alabama Railroad Museum sponsored train rides all over north Alabama for school groups in cooperation with Southern Railway (now Norfolk Southern).
 During these years, over 100,000 teachers and children participated in the program by riding our train.
 Now we are providing school excursions with a learning experience on our own railroad at our museum at Chase.
-It consists of a special program for kindergarteners and first graders.
+It consists of a special program only for kindergarteners and first graders.
 This program is designed for the younger children featuring fun, excitement, and a wee bit of history.
 The visit includes a tour of a restored caboose with an expert on the subject ready to tell the kids what life was like for those who worked in the caboose.
 Also there will be a tour of a real Railway Post Office car to show how the mail was once picked up on the fly and sorted while the train was en route between towns and cities.
-Also the children will enjoy a humorous but educational movie on railroad safety.
+And, we now have a Model Train layout in the western half of the Post Office car.
+The children will enjoy a humorous but educational movie on railroad safety.
 The highlight of the day is a ride on the museum’s real excursion train on the museum’s Mercury & Chase Railroad.
 Picnic tables are available under our pavilion for a picnic lunch should it be desired (lunch not provided by museum).
 Restroom facilities are available adjacent to the pavilion.
 Participants are expected to have their own insurance and agree to hold the North Alabama Railroad Museum harmless in the event of an accident or injury.

 Please, when you visit, do not walk on top of the rails and do not climb on the equipment.
 Rails are very slippery and can cause a very nasty fall.
 We want your visit to the museum to be safe and enjoyable.

 The museum will be closed to the general public during the school field trip programs.